6zHAOyi/6zHAOyi.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Computer Engieering
+    - course: BSc in Computer Science
       institution: Sichuan University
       year: Present